ARISE

 SCTv1.0

 Challenging cases measuring probabilistic clinical reasoning under uncertainty.
-The benchmark uses a Script Concordance Testing (SCT) methodology, which is a format that assesses how clinicians adjust their diagnostic or therapeutic judgments in response to new, uncertain information.
+The benchmark uses a Script Concordance Testing methodology, a format that assesses how clinicians adjust their diagnostic or therapeutic judgements in response to new, uncertain information.

 CPCv1.0